 In any dealings with the U.S. immigration authorities, in particular U.S. Citizenship and Immigration Services (USCIS), you can expect to encounter long waits and unexpected delays.
-This is a perennial source of frustration to immigrants as well as their attorneys.
-And in some cases it is more than frustrating – waiting for an answer can jeopardize the health, family stability, or immigration situation of the applicant.
+This is a perennial source of frustration to immigrants and their attorneys.
+In some cases, waiting for an answer from the U.S. government can jeopardize the applicant's health, family stability, or overall immigration situation.

-Remember, USCIS will not change the laws to accommodate you.
-If, for example, you are waiting in line for a family- or employment-based visa, and the government has already given out the maximum number in your category that year but your priority date still is not current, nothing you can do will convince it to give you a visa out of next year's allotment.
+Remember, USCIS will not (and cannot) change the laws to accommodate you.
+If, for example, you are waiting in line for a family- or employment-based visa based on a priority date, and the government has already given out the maximum number in your category that year but your priority date still is not current, nothing you can do will convince it to give you a visa out of next year's allotment.

 But if you're simply waiting for the government to act on something that it could do any time, but for being backed up with excess work, you can legitimately ask for quicker attention.

-There is also a special opportunity to ask for expedited processing of your adjustment of status (I-485) or naturalization (N-400) application if your Supplemental Security Income (SSI) is about to run out and USCIS has already taken more than six months without deciding your application.
-See the “Questions and Answers: Expedited Processing Available for Certain Supplemental Security Income (SSI) Beneficiaries” page of the USCIS website for details.
+There is also a special opportunity to ask for "priority processing" of your adjustment of status (I-485) or naturalization (N-400) application if your Supplemental Security Income (SSI) is about to run out and USCIS has already taken more than four months without deciding your application.

 Do your best to include proof of any claimed emergency, such as a letter from a doctor or a copy of your military orders.

-Make a complete copy of the request, and send it via certified mail.
-If you don't hear anything within four weeks, send a follow-up letter.
+Make a complete copy of the request, and send it via certified mail or some courier service with tracking.
+If you don't hear anything from USCIS within four weeks, send a follow-up letter or consult an attorney.